 Reprinted with permission from Simple Thai Food: Classic Recipes from the Thai Home Kitchen by Leela Punyaratabandhu.
 Copyright 2014.
 Published by Ten Speed Press, a division of Random House.
 All rights reserved.
 Available wherever books are sold.

-- 5 or 6 fresh bird’s eye chilies, sliced crosswise 1/4 inch thick
+5 or 6 fresh bird’s eye chiles, sliced crosswise 1/4 inch thick

 To make the sauce, soak the dried shrimp in hot water for 15 minutes.
 Meanwhile, trim off and discard the leafy parts of the lemongrass stalk, remove the tough outer leaves of the bulb portion until the smooth, pale green core is exposed, and trim off the root end.
 Working from the root end, cut the bulb crosswise into paper-thin slices, stopping once you reach the point at which the purple rings disappear.
 Set the slices aside and discard the remainder.